-The new Negative Investment list has finally published by Indonesia Investment Coordinating Board (BKPM) on May 18th, 2016.
+The new Negative Investment list has finally been published by Indonesia Investment Coordinating Board (BKPM) on May 18th, 2016.
 This 2016 Negative Investment List is replacing the 2014 Negative Investment List or Daftar Negatif Investasi 2014.

-There are some sectors that closed for the foreign investment on the prior Negative List.
+There are some sectors that are closed for the foreign investment on the prior Negative List.
 But now those sectors are open for foreign investment.
-There are also some sectors that are completely got removed from the list, which means the companies in those sectors could legally run as 100% foreign owned companies.
+There are also some sectors that completely got removed from the list, which means the companies in those sectors could legally run as 100% foreign owned companies.
 It opens more possibilities for the foreign investors who want to expand or even start a new business in Indonesia.
 Find out how to register a company in Indonesia.

 The previous regulation required a recommendation from Minister of Agriculture for several business activities.
 There are recommendations from the minister that removed from the Minister for the following activities:

 1. Growing of food crops, including breeding/seeding with an area of more than 25 HA,

 2. Processing of plantation crops with a 20% utilization of a business’s own crops, and